 At iCAMP, we focus on making alternative protein production more efficient, cost-effective, and scalable.
 Our efforts include:

-- Eliminating Key Bottlenecks: We address production process challenges to reduce costs and enable scalability.
+- Eliminating Key Bottlenecks: Addressing production process challenges to reduce costs and enable scalability

-- Scaleup & Feasibility Assessment: We evaluate and optimize production processes for large-scale manufacturing to meet global demand.
+- Scaleup & Feasibility Assessment: Evaluate and optimize production processes for large-scale manufacturing to meet global demand.
 Key objectives in scaleup include:

 - Techno-Economic Analysis (TEA) and Life Cycle Analysis (LCA): Assessing economic viability and sustainability.